-711 West Monroe Street Chicago, Illinois 60661 tel 312.534.4400 fax 312.831.0610
+711 West Monroe Street Chicago, Illinois 60661 Tel.
+(312) 534-4400 Fax (312) 831-0610

 VIII.
-ARCHDIOCESE OF CHICAGO ARCHIVES AND RECORDS CENTER GENERIC PARISH RECORDS RETENTION SCHEDULE
+Archdiocese of Chicago Archives and Record Center Generic Parish Records Retention Schedule

-Administrative Records Schedule Number Agency Budget (Office Copy) Proposal for agency budget.
+Administrative Records Agency Budget (Offic e Copy)

+Proposal for agency budget.
 Contains itemized account budgets, description of account, proposed budget, previous budget, etc. Official copy kept by financial services.

-Retention: Destroy in two years.
+Destroy in 2 years.
 Maintained in office until administrative use is complete, then destroy.

+Appointment Books

-2012/11/01 Appointment Books Calendar appointment books for each year detailing the day to day activities of individual generating the book.
-Retention: Retain for two years.
+Calendar appointment books for each year detailing the day to day activities of individual generating the book.

+Retain for two years.
 Retention based upon administrative usefulness.
 Destroy in two years.

-2012/11/02 Asbestos Abatement Files Files relating to the elimination of asbestos in archdiocesan facilities.
-Files contain: correspondence, management plan, surveys, abatement proposals, etc. Retention: Retain permanently.
-2012/11/03 Budget Report (Office Copy) Lists major accounts and shows how amount spent compares to amount budgeted.
-Includes account name, year budget, year-to-date spent, budgeted amount balance, over or under budget amount and percent of budget used.
+Asbestos Abatement Files

+Files relating to the elimination of asbestos in AOC facilities.
+Files contain: correspondence, management plan, surveys, abatement proposals, etc.

+Budget Report (Office Copy)

+Lists major accounts and shows how amount spent compares to amount budgeted.
+Includes account name, year budget, year-to-date spent, budgeted amount balance, over or under budget amount, and percent of budget used.
 Original sent to Budget and Analysis.
 Copy kept in for administrative use.

 Retain in office until administrative usefulness is completed then disposed of.

+Computer Software

-2012/11/04 Computer Software Magnetic disk that contains information to run an agency computer system.
-Retention: Maintain permanently or submit to archives to aid future emulation efforts in document recovery.
-2012/11/05 Construction Project Files Files created to document new construction or remodeling of CBC owned, rented, or leased buildings.
-Files may contain: capital project summary form, correspondence, site surveys, reports, construction contracts, etc. This classification is specifically for use by Facilities and Construction.
-Retention: Retain in office for one year following completion of project, then transfer to Archives and Records for permanent retention.
+Magnetic disk that contains information to run an agency computer system.
+Retention:

+Maintain permanently or submit to archives to aid future emulation efforts in document recovery.

+Construction Project Files

+Files created to document new construction or remodeling of CBC owned, rented, or leased buildings.
+Files may contain: Capital Project Summary Form, correspondence, site surveys, reports, construction contracts, etc. This classification is specifically for use by Facilities and Construction.

+Retain in office for one year following completion of project, then transfer to Archives for permanent retention.

 Contracts should be maintained for 10 years after completion of the project.
 III.
 Rev. Stat. ch.
 110, para.
 13.206 (Contracts).

-Note to parishes: When project is handled by the Office of Facilities and Construction, OFC maintains the record of copy.
+Note to parishes - When project is handled by the Office of Facilities and Construction, OFC maintains the record of copy.
 In such cases, the parish needs only to retain the record until the project is completed.
-If the project is not handled by the Office of Facilities and Construction, the parish maintains the 2012/11/06 copy of record and should follow the above retention.
+If the project is not handled by the Office of Facilities and Construction, the parish maintains the copy of record and should follow the above retention.

-Administrative Records Schedule Number
+Correspondence Files

-Correspondence FilesCorrespondence (memos, letters, etc.) between agency and other agencies and the public.
+Correspondence (memos, letters, etc.) between agency and other agencies and the public.
 Folders arranged alphabetically with chronological breaks.

 Generic retention schedule for business records in the Archdiocese of Chicago.

 Retain for three years then dispose.
 805 ILCS 410/1-6.
 (Uniform Preservation of Private Business Records Act).
 Archival review for possible historical material.